Lomztein/Moduthulhu/README.md

 ### Core framework

  * Runtime loading of plugin functionality, with the ability to toggle them on and off on a per-server basis.
- * A simple plugin interface that is easy to develop with, and a base class for easier writing of new modules.
+ * A simple plugin interface that is easy to develop with, and a base class for easier writing of new plugins.
  * Inter-plugin communication through a message system, which allows any plugin to call a registered action or function from another plugin.
  * Easy-to-use build-in configuration system that allows for the registration of configuration options, which may then be exposed through any means imaginable.
  * On-the-fly error handling that catches anything that goes wrong in a plugin and prints the full stacktrace to a file, while the bot keeps living.